httpwg/wg-materials/ietf105/minutes.md

 Ben Schartz: Order of submission of requests implies some priority

-Roberto: Priority is difficult, and will always be suboptima, h2 complex -deps+weight+inorder, rich but complex, poor interop, poor implementation, externally implementad semantic schemes exist.
+Roberto: Priority is difficult, and will always be suboptimal, h2 complex -deps+weight+inorder, rich but complex, poor interop, poor implementation, externally implementad semantic schemes exist.

 Retaining this increases complexity and doesn't offer 'value' for h3.
 Personal preference h2 priorities deprecated and replaced with http priorities that makes sense for h2 and h3.